wjakob/nanobind/README.md

 Support for multiple inheritance was a persistent source of complexity in _pybind11_, and it is one of the main casualties in creating _nanobind_.
+The list below uses the following symbols:

+- ⊘: This removal is a design choice.
+Use _pybind11_ if you need this feature.
+- ⊛: This feature may be added at some point; help is welcomed.
+- ⊚: Unclear, to be discussed.

-Besides this, the following features were removed:
+The following _pybind11_ features are unavailable:

+- ⊘ _nanobind_ does not instantiate a _holder_ type internally, which has
+  implications on object ownership (though holders are still supported with some restrictions, see below).
-- Binding of classes with overloaded `operator new` / `operator delete`.
+- ⊘ Binding of classes with overloaded `operator new` / `operator delete` is unsupported.
-- Module-local types or exceptions.
-- Eigen and NumPy integration.
-- Nested exceptions.
-- Pickling.
-- `kw_only` / `pos_only` argument annotations.
-- MyPy-compatible docstrings.
-- PyPy support.
-- The `options` class for customizing docstring generation.
-- The ability to run several independent Python interpreters in the same process, which requires thread-local storage for various internal data structures.
+- ⊘ The ability to run several independent Python interpreters in the same process is unsupported.
+(This would require TLS lookups for _nanobind_ data structures.)
+- ⊘ `kw_only` / `pos_only` argument annotations were removed.
+- ⊘ MyPy-compatible docstrings.
+(Really getting this right is a rabbit hole that I don't wish to pursue in _nanobind_.)
+- ⊘ The `options` class for customizing docstring generation was removed.
+- ⊛ Module-local type or exception declarations are currently unsupported.
+- ⊛ Many STL type caster haven't been ported yet.
+- ⊚ PyPy support (PyPy requires special handling in _pybind11_, which has not been added to _nanobind_).
+- ⊚ Eigen and NumPy integration.
+- ⊚ Nested exceptions.
+- ⊚ Custom metaclasses.
+- ⊚ Pickling.

-Some of these may be reintroduced eventually, but it will need to be done in an opt-in manner that does not affect binary size and compilation/runtime performance of the base case.
+Features marked with ⊛ or ⊚ may be reintroduced eventually, but this will need to be done in an opt-in manner that does not affect binary size and compilation/runtime performance of the base case.

 ### Optimizations